LightAndLight/lightandlight.github.io/_posts/rip-dreamincode.md

 ---

 [Dream.In.Code](https://web.archive.org/web/20220105235917/https://www.dreamincode.net/) was a
 programming help forum that ran from 2001 to the beginning of 2022.
-It recently [shut down](https://web.archive.org/web/20220116161045/https://www.dreamincode.net/forums/topic/421898-dreamincode-shutting-down/) due to hosting costs.
+It was recently [shut down](https://web.archive.org/web/20220116161045/https://www.dreamincode.net/forums/topic/421898-dreamincode-shutting-down/) due to hosting costs.
 My participation in Dream.In.Code, starting from 2009 and ending somewhere in 2013, represents the beginning of my life as a programmer.
-Programming is now a *huge* part of my life.
+Over the past 10 or so years, programming has become a *huge* part of my life.
 I'd like to acknowledge the role this forum played in my development.

-I learned to program by posting there.
-It was the only place I could get guidance about programming, because I knew no programmers in real life.

-web.archive.org showed that the form had been dilligently archived before it went offline.

-I scraped web.archive.org for my old posts and I found about 20.

-I was surprised by how patient and kind everyone was.
+Dream.In.Code has been thoroughly archived on web.archive.org, so I scraped the archives for my old posts.
+I was quite surprised by what I found.

-I was ~13 years old when I started posting there.
+I had forgotten how much of a beginner I was when I started posting there.

-Looking back at those initial posts: I didn't even know how to ask the questions that I needed answered.
-The best I could do was say, "my code is broken, please help".

-But every single time there were people giving patient, constructive responses.

-Posters tolerated my cringy teen writing style style ("so umm... my code doesn't work. halp pls? thx xD").

-Where can people go for that kind of interaction?
-StackOverflow is definitely not the place.

-It might be my nostalgia talking, but reddit doesn't seem like the right sort of place either.
-It seems... colder.

-How would my programming journey have looked if I hadn't found a place like dream.in.code?
+My initial posts
+essentially asked, "I wrote this code and it doesn't work and I don't know why.
+Help?"
+I barely ask a coherent question.
+Later, my questions became more targeted, like "How do I update all the items in an array?"

+What left an even stronger impression was the quality of answers I recieved.
+Every question I asked recieved patient, respectful responses.
+No one complained about my writing style (I was 13 at the time, and re-reading these posts caused some eye-rolls).
+No one berated me when I left out helpful debugging information like log files or compiler errors.
+No one made me feel bad for asking questions.

+I think this was the best possible start I could have asked for.

+When I was learning to code, I had no one to turn to "in real life".
+Posting a code snippet to a forum and asking, "pls halp" was all I could do.
+The members of Dream.In.Code turned that into a positive, constructive experience.

+Thanks, Dream.In.Code